WARP-LAB/nextcloud-settings-for-programmers/README.md

-# Nextcloud hidden files sync configuration for programmers
+# Nextcloud files sync configuration for programmers

 ### About